 To make sure this doesn’t happen to you, you have to be proactive early.
 Find others in your organization that might be interested in exploring self-governance and sociocracy.
 Team up with them.

 In addition, give people a chance to practice instead of just talking about it.
 People take ownership of the processes as soon as they have made their own first-hand experiences.

 Typical ways to invite others into the conversation are to share videos, read books together and run a study group.
 Our Empowered Learning Circles study group curriculum is designed to lead a group through practicing sociocracy together in an accessible way.
 Some groups have formed a study circle and run it sociocratically.
-(That study circle often transitions into an implementation circle later which is useful!
+(That study circle often turn into an implementation circle later which is useful!
 They will be your companions when you implement sociocracy.)

 1.3 Who else is out there implementing sociocracy?

 Take a moment to look outside of your organization.
 Who else is out there, maybe in similar situations or fields?
 Let’s be honest, the sociocracy enthusiasts in any organization need credibility, and this validation often comes from the outside.
 That way, it’s not just crazy you.
 This can come in the form of outside speakers, reading case studies and listening to webinars.